merely-useful/py-rse/index.md

 > If a function contains any explicit `return` statements at all,
 > it should end with one as well.

-A related refactoring pattern is "default and override".
+A related refactoring pattern is "default and override."
 To use it,
 assign a default or most common value to a variable unconditionally, and then override it in a special case.